Breakout rooms

 Guest participants (using a Connect app or a hardware endpoint) cannot control any aspects of the breakout rooms.

-Participants on hardware endpoints cannot summon the Host by any of these methods.
+• Participants on hardware endpoints cannot summon the Host.

 Breakout rooms is a technology preview feature and currently has the following known limitations, to be addressed in a future release: